What is Ally’s Act?

 - Provide aural services related to the use of this device.

 Ally’s Act does not include surgery performed to reshape normal structures of the body to improve appearance or self-esteem.

 How can I help?

 Please join us by sending letters to your legislators to get Ally’s Act passed!
-We encourage you to include your personal story in our prepared letter.
+We encourage you to include your personal story and/or video in our prepared letter.
 You may also tweet or Facebook message your members of Congress to encourage them to co-sponsor Ally’s Act.

 If you wish to make an even bigger impact, we encourage you to reach out directly to the offices of the legislators on this list that the Ear Community has kindly provided.